Don’t Let Halloween Purchases Haunt You: Cut Costs with These 3 Tips

-Sticking with the standard stores such as Walmart, Target, or Halloween stores can drive up the cost of your costume or decorations.
-You may be surprised at the deals and discounts you can find at other stores including: the Dollar Store, Party City, Marshall's, or warehouse stores such as Costco and Sam’s.
-Thrift stores also have great finds for costumes at a great price, and many even have sales around holidays that allow you to enjoy even steeper discounts.
+Sticking with standard stores like Walmart, Target, or pop-up stores like Spirit Halloween can drive up the price of your costume.
+You may be surprised at the deals and discounts you can find at alternative stores including: the Dollar Store, Marshall's, or warehouse stores like Costco and Sam’s Club.
+Thrift stores also have great finds for unique costumes at a great price, and many even have sales around holidays that allow you to enjoy even steeper discounts.

-Finding a deal on kids’ costumes means exploring other areas of the store.
-Seasonal Halloween costumes are often marked-up in price.
+Detouring from the Halloween aisle may also be beneficial because seasonal Halloween costumes are often marked-up in price.
 Check out the toy aisle for dress up clothes that may be more reasonable.